‘Sports Illustrated’ Swimsuit Finalist Erin Willerton Dons A Dangerously Short Dress & Flaunts Her Curves

 British model and Sports Illustrated Swimsuit finalist Erin Willerton recently took to her Instagram account and sent temperatures soaring after she posted a pic to flaunt her amazing figure.

-In a late birthday celebration post, the model, who turned 22 last month, is featured wearing a dangerously short pink dress that accentuated her slim waist, exposed her well-toned thighs and the low-cut neckline of the dress also allowed her to expose some serious cleavage.
+In a late birthday celebration post, the model, who turned 22 last month, is featured wearing a dangerously short pink dress that accentuated her slim waist and exposed her well-toned thighs.
+The low-cut neckline of the dress also allowed her to expose some serious cleavage.

 The stunner could be seen lying in a bathtub filled with colorful balls while lots of pink and gold balloons, along with other decoration, could also be seen hanging atop the bathtub.
-Per the caption, the snap was captured in Menagerie Restaurant & Bar — an upscale dining place in Manchester, U.K.
+Per the caption, the snap was captured in Menagerie Restaurant & Bar, an upscale dining place in Manchester, U.K.

 Although the model’s face could not be clearly seen in the picture because of the dim lighting, it appears that she wore a full face of makeup to go with her glamorous outfit.
 The model let her brunette tresses down and closed her eyes to strike a pose.
 Within an hour of having been posted, the post racked up 4,350-plus likes which is a lot considering that Erin is still building a career for herself and gradually gaining popularity on social media.